Chrysler Hemi engine: 6.4

 Chrysler displayed a larger and more powerful 392-cubic-inch (6.4 L) HEMI in 2005 with a factory-rated output of 525 hp and 510 lbft torque.
 It is equipped with high-strength forged aluminum alloy pistons.
 This engine has been available since 2007, as a crate engine under the name 392 HEMI.

-The production version of the 392 HEMI was launched in the 2011 Dodge Challenger SRT8 with variable camshaft timing as well as MDS in cars with automatic transmissions.
+The production version of the 392 HEMI was developed in 2010, launched in the 2011 model year Dodge Challenger SRT8 with variable camshaft timing as well as MDS in cars with automatic transmissions.
 The new 392 HEMI, codenamed "Apache," is based on the third-generation 5.7 L HEMI, codenamed "Eagle," and shares few parts with the 392 crate engine.
+The "Apache" 6.4L features forged steel crankshaft, hypereutectic cast aluminum pistons with floating pins, 10.9:1 compression ratio, 2.14in intake valves and 1.65in exhaust valves.

-Special-Edition Chargers and Challengers equipped with this engine, and the engines themselves, will bear "392 HEMI" badging in commemorative reference to the first-generation engine of the same displacement.
-In other applications, the engine is badged as "6.4L HEMI".
+Special-edition Chargers and Challengers equipped with this engine, and the engines themselves, featured "392 HEMI" badging in commemorative reference to the first-generation engine of the same displacement.
+In other applications, the engine is badged as "6.4L HEMI."
 Output is 470 hp and 470 lbft;

-For the 2015 model year, horsepower was increased to 485 hp and torque to 475 lbft in the Charger and Challenger SRT 392 (2015-2018) and R/T Scat Pack (2015–present) models; the Grand Cherokee SRT only saw a 5 bhp increase.
+For the 2015 model year, horsepower was increased to 485 hp and torque to 475 lbft in the Charger and Challenger SRT 392 (2015–2018) and R/T Scat Pack (2015–2023) models; the Grand Cherokee SRT only saw a 5 bhp increase.
 Export models of the Chrysler 300 SRT retained the 470 hp and 470 lbft output.